 All animals adopted through LPCHS receive a number of services.
-Each animal is altered, vaccinated, examined and receives a microchip.
-Dogs with behavior issues are trained at the shelter then receive free training sessions at their new homes.
+Each animal is spayed/neutered, vaccinated, given a medical examine and receives a microchip.
+Dogs with behavior issues are trained at the shelter and receive a free training session at their new home.

 Although Durango is no longer overpopulated with dogs and cats, our neighbors in Farmington, Atzec an Cortez still are.
 The more animals adopted through LPCHS, the more animals we can transfer in from our neighbor shelters.

 Typically, just under 3,000 animals (dogs and cats) every year including livestock, birds and small animals (rabbits, guinea pigs).

 As an “Open-Admission” shelter, we do not turn away any animal based on their age, breed, health, behavior, or aggressive tendencies in La Plata County.
 Our live release rate is 96% – this is well above the required 92% required for an organization to call itself no-kill.
 LPCHS does not call itself a no-kill due to the confusion and inaccuracy of the term.

 La Plata County Humane Society does not have a time period after which to euthanize animals, meaning we do not euthanize after time or for space.
 We keep animals available for adoption as long as we can if they stay healthy, happy and are safe around people.
 If an animal needs extra attention, we place them in temporary foster care while others may be transferred to other shelters or recuses to be adopted.